 E&O insurance generally covers financial losses.
 Thus, it doesn’t provide coverage for any personal injuries to you or your property.
 Some of the claims that E&O insurance doesn’t cover are:

 E&O will not cover illness or injury.
 Workers compensation insurance is a viable alternative that will cover your employee’s medical expenses and lost income if they’re injured on the job.

 Damage to Business Property

-E&O insurance isn’t viable if your business suffers damage or loss from external factors such as natural disasters or vandalism.
-A business owners policy (BOP) or a commercial property insurance will help secure your business and cover the repair or replacement costs of property damage from covered perils.
+E&O insurance isn’t applicable if your business suffers damage or loss from external factors such as natural disasters or vandalism.
+A business owners policy (BOP) or commercial property insurance will help secure your business and cover the repair or replacement costs of property damage from covered perils.
 These perils can be floods, lightning, fire, or vandalism.